0%

 Soul Cost

-The amount of souls required to summon a card or activate an ability or effect.
+The amount of souls required to summon a card or activate an effect.

 Power icon